drshahizan/special-topic-data-engineering/assignment/data-scraping/submission/part1/Regex/Regex_Report.md

 import numpy as np
 ```

 2. Define the API key and endpoint URLs.
-Note that you need to apply for your own API key through Flickr API Explorer.
+Please note that you must request your own API key via [Flickr App Garden](https://www.flickr.com/services/apps/create/apply/?).
+The first step is to identify the images or videos that you want to scrape from Flickr.
+This can be done by searching for specific tags or keywords related to the research topic.
+The tag 'sunset' is specified in this example.
+We are also using 3 API urls to search the photo and get the `photo_id`, then get the metadata through info and exif APIs.
 ```ruby
 api_key = "your_api_key"
 search_url = "https://www.flickr.com/services/rest/?method=flickr.photos.search&api_key={api_key}&tags=sunset&per_page=100&page=1&format=json&nojsoncallback=1"